ARMmbed/mbed-os/README.md

 ## Documentation

 For more information about Mbed OS, please see [our published documentation](https://os.mbed.com/docs/latest).
-It includes published Doxygen for our APIs, step-by-step tutorials, porting information and background reference materials about our architecture and tools.
+It includes Doxygen for our APIs, step-by-step tutorials, porting information, and background reference materials about our architecture and tools.

-To contribute to this documentation, please see the [mbed-os-5-docs repo](https://github.com/ARMmbed/mbed-os-5-docs).
+To contribute to this documentation, please see the [mbed-os-5-docs repository](https://github.com/ARMmbed/mbed-os-5-docs).